 In some cases it may be an adjacent development independent of the works about to receive its release.
 The contractor must be prepared to modify the existing fence if it's deemed inappropriate for the new circumstances.

-Show a Site Environmental Management Plan (SEMP) has been prepared for the work.
+- A Site Environmental Management Plan (SEMP) be prepared for the work.

-Have someone on site at all times during construction who has attended our Site Environmental Awareness Training (see below).
+There is someone on site at all times during construction who has attended our Site Environmental Awareness Training, and has been issued their “Green Card” (see below).
 (1)

 Site Environmental Management Plans (SEMP)